 On the 12th of February I sent an email with a “gentle reminder” that this was day 30 since I had signed the cancellation, and I received a reply that “Lindi” had received my email and sent it on to the bookkeeper to remind her about the payment, and that she would send me proof of payment once it was done.

 Let me just say: HAHAHAHAHAHA!
 Yeah, that was clearly a joke.

 From that point on, “Lindi” no longer answered my phone calls nor my emails.
-On the 19th my man called her from his phone, and she promised the payment would be done by the end of the week (which was the following day, Friday the 20th).
+On the 19th a friend called her from his phone, and she promised the payment would be done by the end of the week (which was the following day, Friday the 20th).

 Guess what?
 Yup.
 Nothing.

 So the following week, we dusted off our best sleuthing caps and got to work.
 The only information we had was “Lindi’s” name (no surname), the company name, her cell number, and two cell numbers which I had previously got off their website (which has been “under construction” for a couple of weeks now).

 We first Googled Removals RSA, which brought up a number of their ads on Gumtree, OLX and JunkMail.
 It also brought up two complaints on Hello Peter, here and here.
 So now I had no doubt about their scamminess, and we also had another name – Jaco.

 We then Googled the three cell numbers we had, and oh boy, this is where things really started getting interesting.
 These folk have been advertising on the above three platforms, and others, from about July 2014 as far as I can tell, under the following company names…

 Removals South Africa